JLBoor/jlboor.github.io/_posts/angularjs/2015-03-04-angular-best-practices-introduction.md

 - Lack of module system
 - Weak-typing
 - Finicky equality/automatic conversion
-- The keyword this is ambiguous, confusing and misleading
+- The keyword "this" is ambiguous, confusing and misleading
 - Semi colon insertion
 - Implied global declaration
 - And so on...